Zolang/Zolang/README.md

       "separators": {
         "CodeBlock": "\n"
       }
+    },
+    {
+      "sourcePath": "./.zolang/src/",
+      "stencilPath": "./.zolang/templates/python2.7",
+      "buildPath": "./.zolang/build/python2.7",
+      "fileExtension": "py",
+      "separators": {
+        "CodeBlock": "\n"
       }
+    }
   ]
 }
 ```

-Notice the `./.zolang/templates/swift` and `./.zolang/templates/kotlin` This is the location of the `.stencil` files that customize the actual code generation process.
+Notice the `./.zolang/templates/{LANGUAGE}` This is the location of the `.stencil` files that customize the actual code generation process.
 The Zolang organization has [a repo of supported languages](https://github.com/Zolang/ZolangTemplates).
-But `zolang init` only fetches the two (Swift and Kotlin).
+But `zolang init` only fetches the three (Swift, Kotlin and Python).

 `./zolang/src` is where all the Zolang code is stored.